- "Far East" redirects here. It should not be confused with Russian Far East.

 Large parts of China and especially Japan and Taiwan are at significant risk from earthquakes.
 If you're indoors and you feel a shake, stay indoors, as running outside during a quake is the most likely way you'll be injured or killed.
 Extinguish gas burners and candles and beware of falling objects and toppling furniture.
 Shelter under furniture or a doorway if necessary.
 If you're outdoors, stay away from brick walls, glass panels and vending machines, and beware of falling objects, telephone cables, etc. Falling roof tiles from older and traditional buildings are particularly dangerous, as they can drop long after the quake has ended.
 Typhoons occur regularly during the summer months in coastal regions.

 Many parts of East Asia are mountainous.
 Use caution when driving or trekking up in these areas.
 Road safety in mainland China can range from lacking in coastal regions to suicidal in western regions.
-General rule of thumb is: more remote the region, more reckless the driver.
+The general rule of thumb is: the more remote the region, the more reckless the drivers.
 Buses are fairly safe during the day time but not so much at night.
 Sleeper buses should especially be avoided due to their tendency to self immolate, take a night train instead.
-Due to lack of law enforcement, self driving in mainland China is not advised.
-Hire a car with a driver should the need arise.
+Due to lack of law enforcement, driving in mainland China is not advised.
+Hire a car with a driver, should the need arise.

 In Japan, South Korea, the northern parts of China and higher elevations in Taiwan, winters may bring heavy snows, which can shut down roads or trains (some of the only times the Japanese shinkansen, or bullet trains, have been delayed were due to snow buildup blocking passage).
 Places like Shirakawa-go can be isolated within minutes of a heavy snowfall, so take extra precaution when planning a trip to the Japan Alps or the Tibetan Plateau in the winter.
 Ulaanbaatar in the winter is the coldest capital city on the planet, and the rest of Mongolia and Inner Mongolia aren't any warmer (the average temperature on parts of the Mongolian steppe in winter is a whopping -40°C/F).
 If travelling during this time, take extra care to ensure your body is warm and minimize your time spent outside to 20 minutes.